JessikaKarl/project-portfolio-1/README.md

 ### Future impelementations
 For future implementations I would improve the layout and fix a working iframe.
 ## Testing
+Testing has been ongoing through the whole project.
+I have used Chrome developer tools while working with the project.
+Every page has been tested with Chrome developer tools and Firefox inspect tool.
+With the tools it was possible to see how the website would look like in different devices.
+The website have also been testet how it looks in different browers.
+It was tested in Google Chrome, Safari and Firefox.

 ### Validator Testing
 #### W3c validator
+The HTML and CSS files is validated and they are correct.
 <img width="459" alt="html-validator" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/194db049-712d-45d0-a967-784e3d116cce">
 <img width="890" alt="css-validator" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/63ecd4f9-6403-4c69-bcd2-633c542088b5">